amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/README.md

 The reccomended order to do the exercises is the order in which they are numbered, but any sub-folder with excercises has instructions to do them stand-alone.
 Excercise 7 is a small app with a Jacobi solver.
 (Note: A C/C++ version of this Fortran code is explained in detail a Blogpost https://gpuopen.com/learn/amd-lab-notes/amd-lab-notes-jacobi-readme/.)

-Choose one of the excercises in the sub-directories and use the README there for instructions:
+Choose one of the excercises in the sub-directories and use the README there for instructions (reccomended: follow them as they are numbered):
 ```
 cd 1_saxpy
 cd 2_vecadd